bgrsquared/d3-react-squared/README.md

 # Version Updates:
+0.1.5:
+- Add 'bubble up' of chart events.
+I.e. when a calling component passes `onChartEvent` property, it will be passed the the respective data object plus the event's label.

 0.1.4:
 - Add highlightEmit and highlightListen props.
 This allows you to specifiy which events (which groups) a chart should listen to (and emit to).